simonmichael/hledger/hledger/hledger.m4.md

 - From the first date line onward, org heading prefixes (one or more `*`'s followed by a space) are ignored, with the rest of the line being parsed normally.
-  This allows timedot date or posting lines to also be org outline headings.
+  This allows timedot date or posting lines to also be org headings.

 Timedot files don't support directives like journal files.
-So a common pattern is to have a main journal file (eg `time.journal`) that contains any needed directives, and then [includes](#include-directive) the timedot file (`include time.timedot`).
+So a common pattern is to have a main journal file that contains any needed directives, and then [includes](#include-directive) the timedot file (`include time.timedot`).

 ## Timedot examples